From Flight Deck to Recruiting Office: Aircraft-Carrier Sailor Inspires Navy Recruits in the Lone Star State

 |Downloads:

-This work, From Flight Deck to Recruiting Office: Aircraft-Carrier Sailor Inspires Navy Recruits in the Lone Star State [Image 3 of 3], by Allen Cordova, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From Flight Deck to Recruiting Office: Aircraft-Carrier Sailor Inspires Navy Recruits in the Lone Star State, by Allen Cordova, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT